-S erver: Enter the IP address of the Network Management Servers.
-Protocol: Select the protocol ( TCP or UDP ) - normally UDP - via which the SNMP packets are to be transmitted.
-Port: Define the port - normally 162 - on which the outgoing SNMP packets are to be accepted.
-Retries: Enter the number of retries to send an SNMP Inform.
-NOTE: Inputs a Notification type re only possible if the Inform option has been selected in the entry.
-Timeout: Enter the time (in seconds) after which an SNMP Inform is to be sent again if you have received no confirmation.
-NOTE: Inputs a Notification type re only possible if the Inform option has been selected in the entry.

 Log level: Select from which severity level an SNMP trap is to be sent.
 The selected severity level and all lower severity levels are logged.

-NOTE: If you occurrences fr levels. select the 2 - Critical, severity level SNMP traps are sent for om this level and from the 1 - Alarm and 0 - Emergency severity Version: Select if the traps are to be created and sent according to the SNMPv2c ( v2c ) or SNMPv3 ( v3 ) protocol.
+NOTE: If you select the 2 - Critical, severity level SNMP traps are sent for occurrences from this level and from the 1 - Alarm and 0 - Emergency severity levels.

+Version: Select if the traps are to be created and sent according to the SNMPv2c (v2c) or SNMPv3 (v3) protocol.

 Notification type: Select if the occurrences are sent as Trap or Inform packet.

-NOTE: Inform p tem.
-If this con backets require a confirmation of the Network Management Sys - firmation is not available, the transmission is repeated.
+NOTE: Inform packets require a confirmation of the Network Management System.
+If this confirmation is not available, the transmission is repeated.